-Buildings Provide brief description below: YES NO The mast will be constructed on a cement plinth and enclosed with a palisade fen security reasons.
-Please refer to Appendix B for details. ce, for sc fety and Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO The mast will be constructed on a cement plinth and enclosed with a palisade fen security reasons.
-Please refer to Appendix B for details.
-An existing access road will need to construct a new road.
-Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YE\$ NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: ¥ES NO N/A Facilities associated with the release of emissions or pollution.
-Provide brief description below: ¥ES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A
+Buildings Provide brief description below: YE\$ NO The mast will be constructed on a cement plinth and enclosed with a 2.4m high palisade fence, for safety and security reasons.
+Please refer to Appendix B1 for the site plans.
+Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: ¥E\$ NO The mast will be constructed on a cement plinth and enclosed with a 2.4m high palisade fence, for safety and security reasons.
+Please refer to Appendix B1 for details.
+An existing access road will be used, thus, no need to construct a new road.
+Access will be located off Kleinbosch Road to the north of the site.
+Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: ¥E\$ NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
+Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A